Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 These tell you whether the engine is running lean (too much air) or rich (too much fuel).

 P0171 — System Too Lean (Bank 1).
 The mixture has too much air relative to fuel.
-The classic cause is an unmetered air (vacuum) leak — cracked intake hoses, a leaking intake manifold gasket or PCV plumbing — followed by a dirty/failing mass air flow (MAF) sensor, weak fuel pump or clogged injectors.
+The classic cause is unmetered air (a vacuum leak) — cracked intake hoses, a leaking intake manifold gasket or PCV plumbing — followed by a dirty/failing mass air flow (MAF) sensor, weak fuel pump or clogged injectors.
 Left unfixed, a lean mixture runs the engine hot and can cause misfires.

 P0172 — System Too Rich (Bank 1).
 Too much fuel for the air.
-Common causes: a leaking or dripping fuel injector, high fuel pressure, a contaminated MAF sensor, or a lazy upstream oxygen (lambda) sensor over-fuelling the engine.
+Common causes: a leaking or dripping fuel injector, high fuel pressure, an over-reporting (contaminated) MAF sensor telling the ECM more air is entering than really is, or a lazy upstream oxygen (lambda) sensor over-fuelling the engine.
 Symptoms include black smoke, a fuel smell and poor economy.

 P2187 — System Too Lean at Idle (Bank 1).
 A lean mixture that shows up specifically at idle.
 It points to a small vacuum leak, a dirty throttle body, a weak fuel supply or a faulty oxygen/MAF sensor — this is a fuel-trim code, not a “voltage” code.